-First home buliders: If you’re eligible for a boost from your local friendly state government (such as $20,000 in Tassie for example) bear in mind that a bank will still want to see that you’ve contributed at least 5% in genuine savings yourself – bear minimum.
+First home builders: If you’re eligible for a boost from your local friendly state government (such as $20,000 in Tassie for example) bear in mind that a bank will still want to see that you’ve contributed at least 5% in genuine savings yourself – bare minimum.

 Option 2.
 Sharing is caring – gifts.

 Either in addition to your own savings, or in lieu of them, someone who loves you (you’d assume!) can offer you a gift.
 Check with your broker as to how much you’ll need, as the amount will vary lender by lender, but sometimes the above 10% can be completely replaced by a gift, other times it needs to be 20% + costs, other lenders will happily see you save up 5% and then a gift form the rest.
 I can’t say it enough – every lender has their own policies (that’s why you have a broker, to find the most suitable one).

 Also note that with gift funds whether you have a rental history through a property manager may factor in and also – oftentimes gift funds can be treated as genuine savings once they’ve sat in your account for a period of time – check with your broker to see if this maybe an option for you.

 One pro: it’s a lovely thing for a family member (typically) to be able to do to assist a loved in in getting into a home.

 One con: you never want to have money get in the way of a family relationship – be sure the details of the arrangement are clearly agreed to before hand and fair to all concerned.